arsevak/HomePy/README.md

 # HomePy
-A python program for house security
+A python program to control house temperature, answer doors and safeguard important places/things in a house using Raspberry's sensors.